Udzu/pudzu/patterns.md

 an explicit NFA definition and then use `\f` to refer to it inside a pattern.
 The NFA definition file should consist of lines of the format "State Input State*", each defining transitions from one state and input to zero or more other states.
-Inputs should be either a single character, or the strings EMPTY or ALL.
+Inputs should be either a single character, a character range, or the strings EMPTY or ALL.
 The start and end states should be called START and END.

 ## Other NFA operations